Posted by Pauline Guillen on 9/27/19 11:17 AM

 HR ENG

 Before embarking on this process, you have to assess your needs and think about your global human resources strategy.
 In times of full employment or not, there will always be a certain amount of staff turnover, which can create stress for any business.
-This article will give you the keys to prepare yourself in order to find the perfect candidate for you, the one that will complete your team and help you grow your business.
+This article will give you the keys to prepare yourself to find the perfect candidate for you—the one that will complete your team and help you grow your business.
 Okay, it’s time to become an HR professional!

 1. Analyze Your Needs

-First of all, you need to analyze your needs and see if you really need to hire a new person in your team.
+Foremost, you need to analyze your needs and see if you need to hire a new person in your team.
 With an online scheduling platform, you can access all the schedules from your team to see the level of business of your employees and the level of saturation of your business.
-In addition, you can view your waiting list, the more customers you have, the more you are in demand.
+In addition, you can view your waiting list; the more customers you have, the more you are in demand.
 You will be able to evaluate the demand and hire a new employee to answer your needs, if necessary.

 2. Look in the Right Place

 To find that one-in-a-million employee, you first have to look in the right place.
 Depending on your specialty, you can search through specialized recruitment platforms.
-Then, it is strongly recommended to activate your network.
-Yes, you have probably met and developed relationships in your industry over the past few years and it's time to activate your professional network.
-To give you all your chances, don’t hesitate to contact any associations you are part of, some will be able to advise you and others even have recruitment pages on their website.
+Then, it is strongly recommended that you activate your network.
+Yes, you have probably met and developed relationships in your industry over the past few years, and it's time to activate your professional network.
+To give you all your chances, don’t hesitate to contact any associations you are part of; some will be able to advise you, and others even have recruitment pages on their website.
 Finally, go online and share your news on social media and with your whole community, because there is nothing better than word of mouth!

 3. Go Through All the CVs